Gianfranco Stevanin: Trial

 After several sessions of psychiatric examinations, Stevanin was declared competent and able to understand the consequences of his actions, with the experts saying that he was mentally capable, of normal or slightly above normal intelligence (IQ of 114) and a skilled computist.
-The defense experts tried to challenge the psychiatric report, stating that all the disturbances of Gianfranco Stevanin are due to a previous motorcycle accident that almost cost him his life.
+The defence experts tried to challenge the psychiatric report, stating that all the disturbances of Gianfranco Stevanin are due to a previous motorcycle accident that almost cost him his life.

-Stevanin showed up at the sessions with a shaved head, to show off the evident scar that, according to the defense, is at the base of everything.
-The first sentence by the Court of Assizes of Verona, on January 29, 1998, condemned Gianfranco Stevanin to life imprisonment, out of which 3 years would be spent in total daytime isolation.
+Stevanin showed up at the sessions with a shaved head, to show off the evident scar that, according to the defence, is at the base of everything.
+The first sentence by the Court of Assizes of Verona, on 29 January 1998, condemned Gianfranco Stevanin to life imprisonment, out of which 3 years would be spent in total daytime isolation.

 In January 1999, Stevanin sold his house and all the land he owned to partially compensate the families of the victims.
-On July 7, the Appellate Court of Venice absolved the accused of murder charges because he was incapable of understanding his actions and re-sentenced him to 10.5 years for concealment and mutilation of a corpse.
+On 7 July, the Appellate Court of Venice absolved the accused of murder charges because he was incapable of understanding his actions and re-sentenced him to 10.5 years for concealment and mutilation of a corpse.

-The first section of the Court of Cassation of Rome then canceled the sentence by "illogical motivation," referring to a new section of appeal reviewing of the case.
+The first section of the Court of Cassation of Rome then cancelled the sentence by "illogical motivation", referring to a new section of appeal reviewing the case.
 In December 2000, while he was locked up in a mental asylum, Stevanin was seriously injured in the neck with a razor blade inflicted by another non-European prisoner.

-The final sentence was announced on March 23, 2001: the Appellate Court of Venice declared that Gianfranco Stevanin was capable of understanding his crimes, which is why his sentence was automatically confirmed to life imprisonment.
-The Court of Cassation confirmed the sentence, rejecting the defense's demands.
+The final sentence was announced on 23 March 2001: the Appellate Court of Venice declared that Gianfranco Stevanin was capable of understanding his crimes, which is why his sentence was automatically confirmed to life imprisonment.
+The Court of Cassation confirmed the sentence, rejecting the defence's demands.

-On September 1, 2010, he told the press that he did not remember anything about his murders and also affirmed his desire to become a Franciscan lay brother because of his mother's death, thus emulating another case that occurred seventy years ago, when Alessandro Serenelli, murderer of Maria Goretti, also became a Franciscan while in prison.
+On 1 September 2010, he told the press that he did not remember anything about his murders and also affirmed his desire to become a Franciscan lay brother because of his mother's death, thus emulating another case that occurred seventy years ago, when Alessandro Serenelli, murderer of Maria Goretti, also became a Franciscan while in prison.

 In October 2020, Stevanin's lawyer announced the filing of petitions for a new psychiatric evaluation and for an alternative sentence.

 As of October 2020, he is still imprisoned in the Sulmona prison in Abruzzo, where he saved the life of a cellmate who tried to commit suicide twice.